-The roots of Lanka Ashok Leyland PLC goes back to 1982, when LAL was incorporated as a joint venture Company between Lanka Leyland Limited, a fully owned Company of the Government of Sri Lanka and Ashok Leyland Limited, India.
+Lanka Ashok Leyland PLC (LAL) was incorporated in 1982 as a joint venture Company between Lanka Leyland Limited, a fully owned Company of the Government of Sri Lanka and Ashok Leyland Limited, India.

-Lanka Ashok Leyland PLC operates in the Commercial Vehicle industry and is primarily engaged in the sale of buses and trucks.
+Lanka Ashok Leyland PLC operates in the Commercial Vehicle industry and is primarily engaged in assemble and sale of buses and trucks.
 As such, the business is primarily driven by the market dynamics of the commercial vehicle industry.
-Currently the main business of the Company includes assemble, build bodies and sale of Ashok Leyland range of trucks and busses and import and sales of spare parts and power generators.
+Currently the main business of the Company includes assembling of chassis, build bodies and sale of Ashok Leyland range of trucks and busses and import and sales of spare parts and power generators.
 The Company also carries out repairs and restoration of commercial vehicles.

-Lanka Ashok Leyland is managed by a Board comprised of seven non-executive directors who has significant corporate acumen, skill, knowledge and experience aided by astute and knowledgeable support from senior management and external specialists.
+LAL is managed by a Board comprised of seven non-executive directors who has significant corporate acumen, skills, knowledge and experience aided by astute and knowledgeable support from senior management and external specialists.
 The Company has established a governance structure that remains aligned to the laws of the country and ensures compliance to various regulatory mandates.
 The governance structure therefore includes committees responsible for specific tasks and setting strategy and future direction for the Company.